 Staph infections can turn deadly if the bacteria invade deeper into your body, entering your bloodstream, joints, bones, lungs or heart.
 A growing number of healthy people are developing life-threatening staph infections.

-I had a staph infection and 2 rounds of antibiotics in the course of a month did nothing but clear my skin temporarily.
-This staphylococcus bacterial infection refused to die.
-It came back a few days after finishing the antibiotics!
-I was getting very irritated.
+I had a staph infection that 2 rounds of antibiotics in the course of a month could not cure.
+This staphylococcus bacterial infection refused to die and came back a few days after finishing antibiotics!

 - nafcillin (Nallpen),